I read somewhere that part of the privilege of being human is getting a moment when we can say goodbye.

-How would you react if a friend shared this news with you?
+How would you react if a friend shared with you that her death was imminent?
 What would you say or feel?
-How could you offer support?
+What kind of support would you offer and then provide?
 That’s what I had to figure out.

 We had worked together, years and years ago.
 When I left our mutual employment, we maintained the friendship from a distance.
 We’d catch up, a couple of times a year and it was like we had talked just the day before.